Click to Email

 Away from the links, take in the town of Killarney, sitting in view of the mountains on the shores of Lough Leane; tour the Ilnacullin Gardens, an island of impeccable beauty; enjoy a drink at Durty Nellie’s, possibly Ireland’s oldest pub; stroll through the elegantly furnished rooms at Muckross House, the stately Victorian mansion located within Killarney National Park and later admire the colorful gardens sprinkled about the grounds there.
 Just outside of town is the beautiful Ross Castle, erected on the water’s edge in the 15th century and harboring spirits, perhaps.

-This region of the country is ideal for guests desiring a unforgettable trip offering impeccable value while meandering along roads less traveled, embracing the remarkable coastline scenery and meandering on occasion through pastoral countryside in leisurely pursuit of world class golf.
+This region of the country is ideal for guests desiring a unforgettable trip offering impeccable value while meandering along roads less traveled, embracing the remarkable coastline scenery and meandering through pastoral countryside in leisurely pursuit of world class golf.
+The area has earned widespread high praise recently for the addition of St. Patrick’s Links at Rosapenna and the sensational reinvention of Narin & Portnoo.
+Gil Hanse and Jim Wager’s makeover of Narin & Portnoo opened in 2020.
+Tom Doak’s first Irish design at St Patrick’s followed in 2021 and debuted impressively at World #55 by GOLF Magazine.
+These two have effectively iced the cake for the original clubs that have always been an excellent experience.
 Sharpen your bump-and-run game before arriving at Enniscrone where two-thirds of the holes wind through mammoth dunes and the final four parallel the Atlantic Ocean.
 Byron Nelson and Rory McIlroy are legends who have navigated County Sligo, at Rosses Point on the shores of Drumcliffe Bay.
-Ballyliffin has two divine championship courses and is often called the ‘Dornoch of Ireland’ because of its location in the extreme northern portion of the country.
+Ballyliffin has two superb championship courses and is often called the ‘Dornoch of Ireland’ because of its location in the extreme northern portion of the country.
 Renovations engineered by Sir Nick Faldo have enhanced the Old Course while Glashedy Links is a Pat Ruddy and Tom Craddock design.
-Originally laid out by Old Tom Morris, the Rosapenna - Old Course has wide, rolling fairways and tricky, undulating greens.
+Also at Rosapenna is the Old Tom Morris Links.
+Originally created by Morris in 1893, it has wide, rolling fairways and tricky, undulating greens.
 The course overlooks Sheephaven Bay along the Donegal coastline.
 The Sandy Hills course at Rosapenna is an ideal modern links.
-Surrounded by the Atlantic Ocean and 12 Bens Mountain Range, the 27 holes at Connemara were designed by Eddie Hackett and opened in 1973.
+Surrounded by the Atlantic Ocean and Twelve Bens Mountain Range, the 27 holes at Connemara were designed by Eddie Hackett and opened in 1973.
 The Belmullet course at Carne revels in isolation along the ‘Wild Atlantic Way.’

 Take a scenic drive through the countryside, stroll through the sleepy rural towns and vibrant villages, wander through Sligo, Mayo and Donegal, enjoying this remote and serene corner of the country.
 If fortunate enough to visit Galway in late September don’t miss the internationally renowned oyster festival.
 Enjoy a bushel, and a peck.
 Dunguaire Castle, on the shores of the bay, was a popular meeting place for Irish literary figures such as Shaw, Yeats and Lady Gregory.